bvavra/MIDI_Accordion/sending-midi.md

       }
     }

-All the program is doing is playing one note at a time for 1 second each from F3 to A6, which is the full range of the accordion right hand.
+All the program is doing is playing one note at a time for 1 second each from F3 to A6, which is the [full range of the accordion right hand](https://en.wikipedia.org/wiki/Piano_accordion).
 If you're not familiar with Arduino code and don't quite understand how this syntax works, [check out the reference for For loops](https://www.arduino.cc/en/Reference/For).

-Now let's run the program.
+Now let's upload and run the program.
 If you open the output window, you'll probably see something like this:

 ![midi_output_9600](https://raw.githubusercontent.com/bvavra/MIDI_Accordion/gh-pages/img/midi_output_9600.JPG)